MoSadie/ServerMainMenu-Lib/README.md

 ### Themed Splash Text

-Multiple ways to add Spash Text that is automatically loaded on the main menu!
+Create your own splash text!
+Make it say whatever you want!

 ### Multiple Panoramas

 Supports adding one or more panoramas to the main menu.
-You can even configure time-based events to select a panorama.
+There are pre-made options for determining which theme is used, or bring your own logic!

 ### Quick-join button